bitmark-inc/jobs/2020 Mar/Open Source Community Manager.md

 # Open Source Community Manager

-Bitmark Inc. — a venture-backed software company — is looking for candidates to join our Marketing team.
+Bitmark Inc. — a venture backed software company — is looking for candidates to join our Marketing team.
 You will work with the Head of Marketing and our senior team to design world-class software products.

 ## Essential job functions

-- Build demos and workflows showing users and developers how the Bitmark Inc. platform can deliver value.
+- Develop written materials and programs showcasing the technical value of [the Bitmark Protocol](https://bitmark.com/products/bitmark-protocol/faq) such as demos, blog posts and tutorials.
-- Manage Bitmark's online open-source community.
+- Grow and manage Bitmark's online open-source community.
-- Find & attend events and meetups.
-Present Bitmark and also give technical training.
+- Find & attend events and meetups locally and overseas to attract new users to the community.
+- Engage with academic labs, researchers and developers to promote adoption of Bitmark Inc.
+- Give technical training to the community.
+- Plan and execute creative collaboration with other communities.
 - Translate Bitmark information from English to Chinese for Taiwan, China, and other Chinese-language communities.
-- Extravert personality, enjoy traveling and talking to different people.
-- Plan and execute creative collaboration with other communities.
-- Develop written materials and code repos showcasing the technical value of the product such as demos, blog posts and tutorials.
-- Design and execute large-scale community-building and engagement initiatives.
-- Promote Bitmark Inc. among the open-source communities locally and overseas.
-- Be the face of the company and community at technical events geared toward attracting new users to the community
-- Engage with academic labs, researchers and developers to promote adoption of Bitmark Inc.

 ## Profiles that are important to us